JulianBvW/Wearable-Sleep-Event-Detection/README.md

 The gold standard to detecting sleep events is a human-rated PSG (Polysomnography), measuring many signals including brain, eye, muscle, and heart activity, airflow, leg movements, blood oxygen levels, etc.
 Due to the hard and costly setup, an estimated 80% of cases are unrecognized.

-This work tries to create a machine learning model, that can precisely detect and classify sleep-related events on wearable, easy-to-use, and comfortable measurement devices like a finger clip that can record SpO2 levels (blood oxygen saturation) and plethysmography (blood vessel volume).
+This work tries to create a machine learning model, that can precisely detect and classify sleep-related events on wearable, easy-to-use, and comfortable measurement devices like a finger clip that can record SpO2 levels (blood oxygen saturation) and photoplethysmography (PPG, blood vessel volume).

 ---